• Skip to primary navigation

 Dry Harvest

-Grocery stores, farmers markets, and road-side stands use dry harvested cranberries.
-In this method the farmer stands behind and pushes a machine called a mechanical picker to comb the cranberries off of the vines.
+Grocery stores, farmer’s markets, and roadside stands use dry-harvested cranberries.
+In this method, the farmer stands behind and pushes a machine called a mechanical picker to comb the cranberries off of the vines.

 The cranberries then get conveyed into burlap bags, or wooden boxes, and transferred to receiving stations, similar to the cranberries that are wet harvested.